ComposableFi/composable/docs/docs/products/cvm/specification.md

 Programs are only executed by the Executor if the caller is in the set of owners.

 On initial instantiation of the `CVM` Executor, the calling `Identity` is the owner.
 This can be a local or foreign account, depending on the origin.
-The owning `Identity` has total control of the Executor instance and the funds held and can make delegate calls from the instance's account.
+The owning `Identity` has total control of the Executor instance and the funds held can make delegate calls from the instance's account.

 Oftentimes, multiple `Identities` represent a single real-world entity, such as a cross-chain protocol or a user.
 To accommodate for shared/global ownership of resources, each Executor keeps track of a set of `Identities`, which share ownership of the Executor.
 Each owning `Identity` has full permissions on the Executor instance.